Where are you from and what brought you to London?

 You’ve worked with lots of photographers, artists and musicians.
 Who is still on your list of people you’d love to team up with?

 Joe Bates: We try to hold it back to one collaboration per season, as we get really excited.

-Sid Bryan: It would also be great to collaborate with a very traditional UK based knitwear company like Smedley or Ballantyne, one of the few remaining knitwear producers in the UK.
+Sid Bryan: It would also be great to collaborate with a very traditional UK based knitwear company like Smedley or Ballantyne, two of the few remaining knitwear producers in the UK.

-Joe Bates: Where I’m from originally, it’s a manufacturing town, and basically, everyone’s mum worked in knitwear factories and everyone’s dad worked in engineering and in my lifetime that all disappeared.
-So Ballantyne or companies like this, hardly any of this exist anymore.
-So we would really dearly love to be a part of what is surviving and on an emotional level that would mean to me as well to bring some new energy to the remains of what is a very traditional, a very English craft and industry.
+Joe Bates: Where I’m from originally, it’s a manufacturing town, and basically, everyone’s mum worked in knitwear factories and everyone’s dad worked in engineering.
+In my lifetime that all disappeared.
+So Ballantyne, or companies like this, hardly exist anymore.
+We would really dearly love to be a part of what is surviving and on an emotional level that would mean to me to bring some new energy to the remains of what is a traditional, and very English craft and industry.

 Have you ever had doubts or got sick of fashion and considered to do something totally different?

 Cozette McCreery: Yeah, I did for two years.

 Sid Bryan: No I love it.
 I do, I do.
 I wouldn’t say I love all fashion, but I love knitwear absolutely and I love the tradition and the craft and the skill and the technique of knitting.
 Obviously that is me and that is what I love and I haven’t become tired of it, no. I know that sounds really idealistic and twee, but I love it.